etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Why hardware management?
 ========================

-Late night, you, as a sysadmin, are in your deep sleep.
-Suddenly, you wake up from a monitoring system call notifying you that the company's core application has become unresponsive.
+Imagine you are sysadmin.
+It's late night, you are in your deep sleep.
+Suddenly, you wake up - a shift engineer calls you notifying that company's core application has become unresponsive.

-You jump out of your bed, reach out for your computer, hop on the company's network, try to ssh into the main production server but ssh connection hung.
+You jump out of your bed, reach out for your computer, hop on the company's network to realize that the system is down.

-Desperate, you are trying to understand the problem by pinging the servers - ping works.

-Uh, your cell phone rings, that's your boss.
+Desperate, you are trying to understand the problem when the phone rings again.
+Uh, that's your boss.
 They are very concerned, almost freaking out.
-So you got 15 more minutes to figure it out or...
+So you got 10 more minutes to figure it out or...

 What do you do next?

 Hardware management to rescue
 =============================

 Luckily, you are a wise sysadmin!
-You have prepared for disaster recovery.
-You have some form of hardware management at your disposal.
-So you used it to get on remote console of the server.
+You have done your disaster recovery homework.
+You got some form of hardware management at your disposal.

-You observed a severe filesystem corruption, so you went ahead booting server from network, repairing the filesystem and booting back to normal.
+So you used it to get on remote console of the server to figure out that it's a data corruption problem.
+So you went ahead booting server from network, restoring the data and booting back to normal.

-Imagine what would happen if there was no hardware management in place...
+End of story.

+The purpose of this is to show one of the cases when hardware management makes sense.

 Management of scale
 ===================

-The other use case when hardware management can be a game changer is a large-scape deployment e.g. the situation when you got to run a large farm of servers perhaps at a DC.
+The other use case when hardware management can become a game changer is a large-scale deployment e.g. the situation when you got to run a large farm of servers perhaps at a DC.

-With some form of hardware management system capable of booting the servers, hooking on console, updating firmware, monitoring physical parameters etc. can significantly improve data centre automation.
+A hardware management system capable to boot the servers, hook on the console, update the firmware, monitor physical parameters etc. can significantly improve data centre automation.

-You will appreciate the difference whenever you need to enroll or update thousands servers at a time.
+Keep in mind that a single company as large as Microsoft can have about a million hardware servers in operation.
+When you have so many units, they tend to come and go almost all the time.

+This is where server automation may bring huge savings of all sorts.

 How it works
 ============